Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 That said, there’s an ongoing debate in the industry about whether social media affects SEO or not.
-From our research and understanding, social media has an indirect effect on SEO.
+From my research and understanding, social media has an indirect effect on SEO.
 Search Engine Watch has done an awesome blog about this subject.

 Social media has an ‘indirect effect’ on your podcast SEO because it generates social proof, or word of mouth recommendation.
 If people are engaging with your social media accounts, sharing your content, leaving reviews and linking out to your episodes, Google will take notice of this popularity.